 Are you thinking about switching from clay to paper pellet cat litter, but not sure how the scooping works?
 The main benefits of paper cat litter are that it is hypoallergenic, soft on your kitty’s paws, lightweight and better for the environment than clay.

-These are some great pros, but could the scooping process be too big of a con for you to make up for this?
+These pros mentioned sound pretty great, but could the scooping process be too big of a con for you to make up for it?
 Find out what it will take to scoop paper based litter.